kaanbereketli/vagrant_example/README.md

 # A Vagrantfile
-Provision a couple of Web and DB VMs.
+Provision a couple of Web and DB VMs on VirtualBox.